Skip to main content

 • Billing documents are not defined.

-• The subcontractor starts work before sign-off.
+• The subcontractor starts work before sign-off, or the signed acceptance copy is never returned.

 If more than two of these are true, the work order is not ready.

-How software helps manage work orders
+How software helps manage work orders#

 Excel and Word can create a work order, but they do not manage the workflow after issue.
 The operational value comes when work orders connect to daily execution.